The right’s long march through Parliament

 The trend began with the so-called "Venezuela majority," when the EPP sided with right-wing parties on a series of resolutions concerning Venezuela's elections.
 From there, cooperation expanded beyond foreign policy into procedural battles, including efforts to block the creation of an EU ethics body and support for shared budget amendments.

-So far, Weber's party has maintained that it accepts support from the right without offering anything in return, claiming its objective is simply to secure backing for EPP priorities.
+So far, Weber's party insists that it accepts support from the right without offering anything in return, saying its objective is simply to secure backing for EPP priorities.

 “That is, of course, a signal to everybody else in his group,” said Russack.
 “Whatever it takes means also maybe making a dirty deal as long as we get up on those paths.”

-Weber’s cabinet didn’t reply to a request for comment by the time of publication.
+Weber’s office did not reply to a request for comment.

 Mainstreaming the ECR

-In the current mandate, the Parliament’s cordon sanitaire has proven to be a somewhat blurry concept, with the ECR having steadily moved closer to the center of the policymaking machinery, according to MEPs and aides.
+In the current mandate, the Parliament’s cordon sanitaire has proven to be increasingly blurry, with the ECR having steadily moved closer to the center of the policymaking machinery, according to MEPs and aides.

 “We see a pro-European, constructive force that can be more dynamic,” said Vicente Domecq, a parliamentary assistant working on digital policy for ECR.
 “The center-right and conservative force across the European Union is continuing to grow, and that should reflect the balance of power within the Parliament.”

-ECR is also an important glue between the much more nationalist, far-right parties within the EP and the more pro-European centrist groups.
+ECR has also become an important bridge between the much more nationalist, far-right parties within the EP and the more pro-European centrist groups.
 “A right-wing coalition without the ECR in the middle is not going to happen,” said one of the organizers of the May event.

-An analysis of Parliament voting data between the 2024 elections and July 2025 by the Jacques Delors Institute and ELIAMEP shows how the political distance between the EPP and ECR is only slightly larger than the distance between the EPP and S&D. By contrast, PfE and ESN remain much further from the EPP on the ideological spectrum.
+An analysis of Parliament voting data between the 2024 elections and July 2025 by the Jacques Delors Institute and the Athens-based ELIAMEP think tank shows how the political distance between the EPP and ECR is only slightly larger than the distance between the EPP and S&D. By contrast, PfE and ESN remain much further from the EPP on the ideological spectrum.

 But the moment also carried consequences for Weber.